coin-or/coin-or.github.io/pages/user/user_introduction.md

 ### Linux

 Most Linux distributions come with all the required tools installed.
-Occassionally, some commands are missing, so before starting, check that you have
+Occasionally, some commands are missing, so before starting, check that you have
  * pkg-config
  * gcc, g++, and gfortran
  * BLAS and LAPACK